-The most uptodate data available 85% of visitors rate their visit to the negative ratings Why are we monitoring this sector?
-Understanding visitor experience h delivering on our second purpose enjoyment.
-A positive experience Knowing people are enjoying this h What we will report on annually We do not systematically capture of Towards the end of the Plan period to update this data and to provide implementation of the Plan has bro What picture we want to see if the plan is successful We want to ensure that visitors co very good.
-Boundary level We set our boundary at the 2017 visitors who rate their visit to the Related Mission Area(s( People Place Related objectives Future Visitors Collaborating in Place Related outcomes Future lives Inspiring Places
+Principal domain Reported levels of visitor enjoyment The most 85% of visitors rate their visit to the F uptodate data negative ratings available Why are we Understanding visitor experience help monitoring this delivering on our second purpose to sector? enjoyment.
+A positive experience is a Knowing people are enjoying this land What we will We do not systematically capture dat report on Towards the end of the Plan period (2 annually to update this data and to provide mo implementation of the Plan has broug What picture we We want to ensure that visitors conti want to see if the very good. plan is successful Davin da mu laval M/a and any have done of the 2017 has Boundary level We set our boundary at the 2017 bas Related Mission visitors who rate their visit to the Par People Area(s( Related Place Future Visitors objectives Related Collaborating in Place outcomes Inspiring Places he Park as 'very good' and 13% good.
+There are no helps us to understand the extent to which we are to provide opportunities for understanding and is correlated to enjoying the National Park. landscape makes us very happy.

-BBNPA Visitor Survey
+Visitor Survey